leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

 All configs are set in [base_wvn/config/wvn_cfg.py](base_wvn/config/wvn_cfg.py), for all the training/testing, you should pay attention to path-related settings.
 Some important parameters are listed below:

 1. `roscfg.phy_decoder_input_topic`: this is hard-coded topic for Anymal D, do not change it.
 2. `roscfg.camera_topic` and `roscfg.camera_info_topic`: these are the camera topics for the images, you should use the camera pointing along and towards the walking direction.
-If the camera tf is not provided in config, you need to implement it yourself and update related entry in ros node scripts in [src/wild_visual_navigation_ros/scripts](src/wild_visual_navigation_ros/scripts).
+If the camera tf is not provided in config, you need to compute it yourself and update related entry in ros node scripts in [src/wild_visual_navigation_ros/scripts](src/wild_visual_navigation_ros/scripts).
 3. `roscfg.use_vo`: only set to `True` if there is the specific open3d_slam topic, otherwise set to `False`, then it will use the default anymal_state_topic.
 4. `general.pub_which_pred`: set to `fric` will only publish the masked dense friction prediction img, under the topic `/vd_pipeline/friction`, and set to `stiff` will only publish the stiffness prediction img, under the topic `/vd_pipeline/stiffness`.
-5. `graph.{}`: graph-related parameters, could require tuning in new scenes, such as `graph.edge_dist_thr_main_graph`, depending on the different scales of the scenes.
+5. `graph.{}`: graph-related parameters, could require tuning in different scenes, such as `graph.edge_dist_thr_main_graph`, depending on the scales of the scenes.
 6. `graph.label_ext_mode`: if set to `True`, it will record the online collected data (nodes, training batches) for potential offline training.
 7. `offline.mode`: set to `train` or `eval` for offline train+eval or eval-only, respectively.
-8. `offline.env`: the environment name, which should match the folder name where the training data is stored, such as `snow` for `base_wvn/results/manager/train/snow`.
+8. `offline.env`: the environment name, which should match the folder name where the training data is stored, such as `forest` for `base_wvn/results/manager/train/forest`.
 9. `offline.replicate_online_training`: if set to `True`, it will use the recorded data to perform offline model training in the exact order as it will be used during the online training, otherwise it will randomly sample the recorded training data.
 10. `offline.test_on_images/nodes`: if set to `True`, it will test the model on the images or recorded nodes.
 It should be set together with `offline.plot_hist/nodes/masks_compare` to visualize the prediction results.
 Please see below for the example visualization.
 11. `offline.test_video`: if set to `True`, it will generate a visual prediction video from the given rosbag in `offline.img_bag_path` containing the desired camera img topic, please see below for the example visualization.